 Keeper's engineering team is continuously improving the security and capabilities of the Vault Authentication system in step with the evolving security landscape and the requirements of our customers.

-We are proud to announce a major security advancement for our Zero-Knowledge authentication system, called Login API version 3.
+In 2020, we launched a major security advancement for our Zero-Knowledge authentication system, called Login API version 3.
 The Login API provides additional security and usability benefits for current features, and it opens up opportunities for new and exciting features in the future.

 The new features and usability improvements included in the latest release of Login API are the following: